 Chiropractic Care for Pinched Nerves

-Symptoms of a “pinched” nerve may include any or all of the following, localized to the area of the body that the affected nerve supplies:
+The symptoms of a pinched nerve tend to be localized to the body’s area that the affected nerve supplies.

 - Muscle weakness